Happy International Women’s Day to anyone who needs to hear it.

 And you know what?
 All of these “maybes” that I constantly puzzle through are slowly teaching me to appreciate that all of the actions and decisions that I orchestrate will eventually design the full and complete canvas of my divine womanhood.
 Who is a woman?
 Whoever she may be.

 A painting is appreciated using all or any of your senses.
-You may try to verbally describe its nature with words but the flow and mystery of its beauty is lost to the constructs of words.
+You may try to verbally describe its nature with words but the flow and mystery of its beauty is lost to the construct of words.
 What makes cherished artwork so special is the underlying secret between its creator and the creation.

 Whatever allows you to feel most like a woman in this life is the creative license you hold with your own body, mind, and spirit.
 How will you thrive in your wild divine?